Rev Jim Lewis Awtt Portrait

 Of particular note is Lewis´s work on the Delmarva Peninsula (the Eastern Shore of Maryland, Delaware and Virginia), where he organized poultry process plant workers, chicken catchers, poultry farmers, environmentalists, unions, and community churches to create the Delmarva Poultry Justice Alliance, an organization addressing the injustices and abuses in the poultry industry.
 That work was featured in a 1999 60 Minutes piece with Mike Wallace, along with his creation of a Latino community center, a health clinic for the poor, a shelter for battered Latino women, and a program to assist men coming out of prison.

-Since leaving the Marine Corps where he was an infantry office, Lewis has been active in war and peace issues.
-His travels on peace missions have taken him to Cuba, Central America, Libya, Jordan, Iraq, and Israel/Palestine.
+After leaving the Marine Corps where he was an infantry office, Lewis became active in war and peace issues.
+His travels on peace missions took him to Cuba, Central America, Libya, Jordan, Iraq, and Israel/Palestine.

-In June 2025, the Charleston (WV) Gazette-Mail interviewed the 89-year-old Lewis as he was being escorted across the street by local police.
+In June 2025, the Charleston Gazette-Mail (WV) interviewed the 89-year-old Lewis as he was being escorted across the street by local police.
 He was moving at a pretty good clip with the assistance of a walker.
-He had just been arrested, along with several others, for sitting-in at their U.S. Senator’s office, in protest of the One Big Beautiful Bill Act.
+He had just been arrested, along with several others, for sitting in at their U.S. Senator’s office, in protest of the One Big Beautiful Bill Act.
 He informed the reporters that this was about the eighth or ninth time he had been arrested.
-But someone needs to bring attention to the ciritical issues of the day.
+But someone needs to bring attention to the critical issues of the day.

 Programs